waczjoan/MiraGe/README.md

 - `gs_type`:
     - `amorphous`: the first allows Gaussians to move freely in 3D space,
     - `2d`: the second restricts their movement to align parallel to the XZ plane
-    - `graphite` the third confines all Gaussians to the XZ plane, effectively creating a 3D representation
+    - `graphite`: the third confines all Gaussians to the XZ plane, effectively creating a 3D representation

 - `camera`:
     - `one`: baseline. use only one camera.